Wild weather: Early morning thunderstorms, thousands of lightning flashes, bleak day ahead

 Thunderstorms are possible from Taranaki to East Cape, and in the west from Taranaki to western Northland.

-Any thunderstorms that occur may produce localised rainfall rates of 5-15 mm/hr and small hail.
+They may produce localised rainfall rates of 5-15mm/hr and small hail.

 Cool conditions may bring snow to low levels over the South Island, and could affect the highest North Island roads.

-Monday and Tuesday aren't looking much better, with a slow moving front expected to affect the central North Island bringing rain to many areas.
+Monday and Tuesday aren't looking much better, as a slow-moving front - expected to affect the central North Island - brings rain to many areas.

-There is a low confidence that rainfall amounts will reach warning criteria for the Coromandel Peninsula.
+Rainfall amounts could reach warning criteria for the Coromandel Peninsula.

-Significant amounts of rain are also expected for other North Island areas from about Auckland southeast to the central plateau and Hawkes Bay, but warning amounts are considered unlikely.
+Significant amounts of rain are also expected for other North Island areas from about Auckland southeast to the central plateau and Hawke's Bay, but warning amounts are considered unlikely.

 A front is expected to move northeast onto the southwest of the South Island on Thursday.

-There is a low confidence that this front will then bring warning amounts of rain to Fiordland.
+This front could bring warning amounts of rain to Fiordland.

 Today's forecast